jimini55/mcp-fork/docs/index.md

 ### Frontend MCP Server

-The Frontend MCP Server provides specialized tools for modern web application development with React.
+The Frontend MCP Server provides specialized tools for prototyping web applications with React and AWS Amplify.

 **Features:**

-- Modern React Application Setup with best practices
-- Optimistic UI Implementation with React Query and Zustand
+- Create a web application using React, Tailwind, and shadcn
 - Authentication Integration with AWS Amplify Authenticator

 [Learn more about the Frontend MCP Server](servers/frontend-mcp-server.md)